 - Yellowstone National Park, United States

 From that initial dozen, the list of World Heritage properties has grown in every year except one (no sites were added in 2002).
-The list now contains 1092 properties.
-The majority of the properties are cultural (845, or 77%); 209 are natural, and 38 are both natural and cultural.
-World Heritage properties exist in 167 countries, and 38 extend over international boundaries.
-Some properties are individual parks or historic/cultural sites (like Yellowstone National Park), but others are much larger regions that often include public and private property.
-Only 2 properties have been delisted (Dresden Elbe Valley in Germany and Arabian Oryx Sanctuary in Oman), but 54 are considered in danger for a variety of reasons (armed conflict or war, natural disasters, uncontrolled development, excessive tourism, pollution and poaching).
+The list now contains 1121 properties.
+The majority of the properties are cultural (869, or 77%); 213 are natural, and 39 are both natural and cultural.
+World Heritage properties exist in 167 countries, and 39 extend over international boundaries.
+Some properties are individual parks or historic/cultural sites (like Yellowstone National Park) (learn more about the park here), but others are much larger regions that often include public and private property.
+Only 2 properties have been delisted (Dresden Elbe Valley in Germany and Arabian Oryx Sanctuary in Oman), but 53 are considered in danger for a variety of reasons (armed conflict or war, natural disasters, uncontrolled development, excessive tourism, pollution and poaching).

 Most of the world’s nations (193) are parties to the World Heritage program, which carries the legal status of a treaty.
 Being a party allows a nation to submit properties for inclusion on the World Heritage List.
 Having a property on the list obligates a nation to protect and preserve the property, using its own laws, agencies and finances; UNESCO provides only minimal funding for the study of potential new properties.